 But, gosh.
-That blogger’s life must be so dull. *snif* Everything done just-so.
+That blogger’s life must be so dull.
+Right?
+Everything done just-so.
 Everything tidy and peaceful and under control. *yawn* Also.
 Low blood pressure.
 What fun is that?
 Probably she has no chickens.
-Or dogs that throw up in the driveway, in the same spot where the UPS man brings his big truck to a screeching stop.
-Every.
-Stinkin’.
-Day.
-(No kidding.)
-Probably she doesn’t have an outside cat who dashes to get in every time you open the door (with the subsequent dashing and screaming after her), and an inside cat who dashes to get out, you know, in similar fashion (with the selfsame dashing and screaming and thrashing about).
-And at the same time.
+Or dogs that throw up in the driveway, in the same spot and at the same time that the UPS man brings his big truck to a screeching stop.
+Probably she doesn’t have an outside cat who dashes to get in every time you open the door (with the subsequent dashing after her), and an inside cat who dashes to get out, you know, in similar fashion.
+All at the same time.

-And, by the way, who keeps inside and outside cats, anyway?
-And why? (cough)
+Say . . . by the way, who keeps inside and outside cats, anyway?
+And why?

 I think they’re in cahoots, those two cats.

 “Sammy got in!
-She headed underneath your bed again, Mommmmm!”
+She headed underneath your bed again, Mom!”
 Ugh.
 Please. *Yawn* Can you catch her?
 “I’m trying—what is this underneath your bed, Mom?
 Hidden Christmas presents?”
 Yikes.
 And then!
 “Oh Nooooo!
-LOLO GOT OUT!!”
+Lolo got OUT!!”
 Ugh.
 Please. *Yawn* Can you catch her?
 “Oh noooo . . . the UPS man is stopping in the driveway and it looks like Bea is throwing up again—right in front of the UPS man!”

 Ugh.
 Please.
 Somebody make it stop.

 Oh yes.
-The Simple Christmas Plan.
+The Simple 4-Step Christmas Plan.
 It went something like this: